bashonly/yt-dlp-HLSTools/README.md

 This plugin has been made obsolete by [yt-dlp version 2023.03.21.231235](https://github.com/yt-dlp/yt-dlp-nightly-builds/releases/tag/2023.03.21.231235), [commit c2e0fc4](https://github.com/yt-dlp/yt-dlp/commit/c2e0fc40a73dd85ab3920f977f579d475e66ef59)

 **All of this plugin's features are now native to yt-dlp.
-As such, this plugin will no longer be updated.**
+As such, this plugin will no longer be updated, and it has been disabled for yt-dlp versions where it is obsolete**

 Run `yt-dlp --update-to nightly` or install the master branch to use the native yt-dlp HLS extractor-args.
 You may want to review [yt-dlp's `hls_key` syntax](https://github.com/yt-dlp/yt-dlp#generic), as it differs somewhat from this plugin.